Self-Guided Walking Tour in Mont-Saint-Michel

 5. 5

-Chapelle Saint-Aubert in Mont Saint Michel, stop 5 on the self-guided walking tour
+Chapelle Saint-Aubert (Chapelle Saint-Aubert du Mont-Saint-Michel), stop 5 on the self-guided walking tour

 Come down off the walls and follow the path around the seaward base of the rock, and you reach a place almost no day-tripper bothers to find.
 The Chapelle Saint-Aubert sits low on the shore, a small bare stone chapel tied to the founding legend: Saint Aubert, bishop of Avranches, supposedly built the first sanctuary here in the 8th century after the archangel Michael appeared to him.
 It is free and open daily 9:00 AM to 6:00 PM.
 There is little to see inside, the value is the spot itself.
 You stand at sea level with the entire mass of the mount rising behind you and the open bay in front, often completely alone while crowds churn on the Grande Rue above.
 This is the best quiet viewpoint on the island and the place to feel the tide.
 Then turn back and brace for the climb to the top.